 More character-driven rather than plot-intensive, the flow may not appeal to some.
 It had been fine for me, as I’m now used to the real arduous nature of life itself.
 It was even a quick read.
 Beyond all the suppositions, notions, and realisations, I should still say that I’ve come across another sterling and pristine piece of literary work quite too soon.

-Note: A version of this on other sites including Amazon’s via this link.
+Note: A version of this appears on other sites including Amazon’s via this link.
 This is the second in a new series of Aussie books’ reviews that our site has committed to post until December 2022.

 Book Details